 Your luggage will be transported between the overnight stops, leaving you free to maximise your enjoyment of your paddle experience in this stunning lakeland landscape.

 Beginning from Stockholm, you travel by steamboat to the beautiful waterside town of Mariefred before starting your canoe tour.
 Paddle distances are around 13km-17km each day, with occasional land transports required (a canoe trolley is provided), taking you through the scenic lake system of Marviken to end your tour in the lovely coastal town of Trosa before returning to Stockholm.

-You will be met at your accommodation in Stockholm in the evening before your experience begins (at 18.30 unless otherwise arranged), where you will receive information pack and briefing for your tour.
+You will be met at your accommodation in the evening (at 18.00 unless arranged otherwise), where you will receive information pack and briefing for your tour.

 From Stockholm you travel by steamboat across Lake Mälaren in the morning to the picturesque town of Mariefred.
 Nearby lies the lovely Gripsholm's Castle, well worth a visit in the afternoon.

 As an additional excursion, you can take the steam train (purchase tickets locally) to Taxinge Manor, famed for its display of cakes.
 Cycle hire can also be arranged if you would prefer to cycle to Taxinge Manor (cycling distance 26km, approx. 2.5 hours).

 Accommodation: bed and breakfast accommodation in Mariefred (shared WC/shower); Meals: none.